SabrinetteAzzi/PNADO/README.md

 (note this will not show up until the request has been approved by obofoundry.org)

-### Editors' version

-Editors of this ontology should use the edit version, [src/ontology/PNADO-edit.owl](src/ontology/PNADO-edit.owl)

 ## Contact

-Please use this GitHub repository's [Issue tracker](https://github.com/SabrinetteAzzi/PNADO/issues) to request new terms/classes or report errors or specific concerns related to the ontology.
+Please use this GitHub repository's [Issue tracker](https://github.com/obopneumonia/PNADO/issues) to request new terms/classes or report errors or specific concerns related to the ontology.

 ## Acknowledgements